Michaelpku/PHBS_TQFML/README.md

 ## Methodology
-- Several algorithms will be used to fit and test these models to check whether it needs further feature reduction and extraction or not.
+- Preprocess
+  1.Encode catagories
+  2.Split data into training set and test set
+  3.
 ## Result and Conclusion
 - After getting the overall classification effect, the main algorithm logistic regression with L2 regularization will be used in this project.
 -This final model will be used to predict the probability of surviving at least one year for HCC patients.